mighty-odewumi/elements-app/README.md

 - [ ] Users can also view the day's forecasts hourly in a carousel.
 - [ ] Ability to view weather forecasts for a week.
 - [ ] Built in Dark Mode by default.
-- [ ] Hightlights the current hour's weather conditions in the carousel.
+- [ ] Highlights the current hour's weather conditions in the carousel.

+  ### Recent Updates

 - [ ] Recently added the ability to toggle between light and dark modes.
 - [ ] Switching between pages now has smooth animation implemented.
 - [ ] App is now responsive on different screen sizes.
+- [ ] Added a spinner animation when the data is being fetched from the API (based on review from a fellow developer online).
+- [ ] Added meaningful images to display with error messages.

 ## Future Features

 - [ ] Displaying more detailed weather info such as UV Index, Carbon Emissions Level and also Alerts issued by government or meteorological agencies.

-- [ ] Displaying an animation when the data is being fetched from the API (based on review from a fellow developer online).
+## Issues
+- [ ] I want to fix the spinner loader to change color on smaller screens.
+Currently, it is displaying but because the background of the app is black by default, the user doesn't see the spinner because it is dark in color.
+On bigger screens, this shows up because the page's background has been made to be white.

 ## Acknowledgements